Alternative view for "Projects" page

 what I would also like to suggest is to add direct links to different tabs of a project (e.g. to directly to Issues or Wiki from the global project list).

-#16 Updated by Denis Peplin about 4 years ago
+#16 Updated by Denis Peplin over 4 years ago

 Simple projects table plugin: https://github.com/denispeplin/redmine-projects-table